St. Mary's-in-Tuxedo Episcopal Church: List of rectors

+The Rev. Dana Colley Corsello, who as of January 2025 serves as Canon Vicar at the Washington National Cathedral, previously served St. Mary's as associate rector.

 Architecture

 Desiring to complement the work of Village architect Bruce Price, architect William A. Potter—known for his numerous contributions to Princeton University's campus—produced a Shingle style design for St. Mary's in 1887.
 Critic Montgomery Schuyler described St. Mary's as a "cottage church," a term he deemed appropriate given Tuxedo's resort status.
 Several experts, including Sarah Landau, Wayne Andrews and Lawrence Wodehouse, argue that the design for St. Mary's was influenced by the work of Henry Hobson Richardson; Wodehouse attributes the "emphasis on horizontal cornices and high-pitched roofs" of St. Mary's to Richardson's 1880 design for the Dr. James Bryant House in Cohasset, Massachusetts.
 One local influence was the nearby Tuxedo Park gatehouse, designed by Price and itself influenced by William Ralph Emerson's houses with "bouldered bases" (a phrase used by Landau to describe bases of buildings made of boulder-like stones) and Richardson's F. L. Ames Gate Lodge in North Easton, Massachusetts.Although the church was originally designed with separate entrances for village residents and those who lived in the Town of Tuxedo, the latter entrance was ordered locked by the Reverend Merrill soon after his arrival at St. Mary's in 1894: it was never used again.
 More modifications came when the church was significantly expanded starting in 1897, with the addition of a further arch to the nave, a transept and a choir aisle.
 The final major alteration to the church's structure was the installation of the western aisle in 1904.
 A major aesthetic alteration occurred in 1922, when Isabelle Weart Giles arranged to have the church's sanctuary redesigned by the noted Gothic Revivalist architect Bertram Goodhue in honor of her late husband, Henry Morgan Tilford.
 Celebrated architectural sculptor Lee Lawrie contributed an alabaster and gold panel to the reredos as part of the redesign.
 An altar dedicated to St. Mark was installed at the foot of the western aisle in 1955, located in front of the since-replaced Hutchings-Votey organ given in honor of U.S. Representative and Tuxedo resident John Murray Mitchell.Two additional architects contributed to the wider St. Mary's campus in its early days.
 The 1895 rectory, built at a cost of $12,000, was designed by Richard Howland Hunt in the same Shingle style as the nearby church.
 A sum of $8,000 was raised to construct a parish house, designed by Beaux-Arts architect James Brown Lord and built in 1901.
 Bishop Potter helped to lay its cornerstone in February 1901, before returning in June for the dedication.